noClaps/blog/packages/gallery/README.md

----
-title: Gallery
+# Aperturic Focus

-description: A website to showcase some cool photos I've taken.
+A website to showcase some cool photos I've taken.
----

-This is the documentation for the code used in [Aperturic Focus](https://gallery.zerolimits.dev), the ZeroLimits.dev photo gallery.

 ## Build instructions